-As soon as an animal arrives at RWRC, it receives 24-hour attention and any necessary medical treatments.
-It is then placed in quarantine for 40 days where volunteers and staff monitor it.
-Once quarantine is over it is introduced to a larger enclosure with other babies or monkeys of various ages.
-Once this integration phase is successful the group is released into a natural enclosure sufficient in size to be exposed to natural predators occuring in the area such as martial eagle, giant eagle owl, spotted eagle owl and African rock pythons.
+As soon as a monkey arrives at RWRC, it receives 24-hour attention and any necessary medical treatments.
+It is then placed in quarantine for 40 days, where volunteers and staff monitor it.
+Once the quarantine is over, it is introduced to a larger enclosure with other babies or monkeys of various ages.
+Once this integration phase is successful, the monkey group is released into a natural enclosure sufficient in size to be exposed to natural predators occurring in the area, such as martial eagle, giant eagle owl, spotted eagle owl and African rock pythons.

 Exposure to predators before release hones their natural instincts

-‘Ocassionally the primates get to see black-backed jackal and caracal outside of the rehabilitation enclosures and instictively recognise them as danger,’ explains Bob.
+‘Occasionally, the primates get to see black-backed jackals and caracal outside of the rehabilitation enclosures and instinctively recognise them as dangerous,’ explains Bob.
 ‘Their instinct towards predators and other dangers, including humans, are honed by the given exposure.
-They demonstrate recognition of danger and predators with specific alarm calls and how they react in relation to such threats, which are passed on to the young and other members to follow the fight or flight behavioural response.’
+They demonstrate recognition of danger and predators with specific alarm calls and how they react to such threats, which are passed on to the young and other members to follow the fight or flight behavioural response.’

 Once a troop of monkeys has become stable and self-sufficient, they are moved to a specifically chosen release site where they will be tolerated and not hunted, and it is here that they regain their freedom.

-The process of reintroduction into the wild is lengthy and involves discipline and hard work.
-This I came to realise during my three month stay at Riverside.
-We started capturing 31 vervet monkeys in their semi-wild enclosure in mid July 2014 to be released in a temporary 51m x 51m enclosure erected at Wydehoek, a beautiful, hunting-free, private game reserve containing enough natural food and medicinal plants to sustain the animals for many years.
+The reintroduction process into the wild is lengthy and involves discipline and hard work.
+This I came to realise during my three-month stay at Riverside.
+We started capturing 31 vervet monkeys in their semi-wild enclosure in mid-July 2014 to be released in a temporary 51m x 51m enclosure erected at Wydehoek, a beautiful, hunting-free, private game reserve containing enough natural food and medicinal plants to sustain the animals for many years.

-Placing a temporary enclosure at the release site is a fundamental step that the majority of other so-called rehabilitation centers tend to ignore.
+Placing a temporary enclosure at the release site is a fundamental step that most so-called rehabilitation centres tend to ignore.
 ‘One cannot simply set animals free where they can disperse in all directions and end up dead or injured or starve to death’, Bob explains.
 ‘Successful reintroduction, or release, depends on these animals being capable of defending themselves, being able to populate their species, identify predators, know whether to fight or flight.
-They must also have developed a fear for humans, find their own food and be able to distinguish plants for their nutritional and medicinal properties.’
+They must also have developed a fear for humans, find their food and be able to distinguish plants for their nutritional and medicinal properties.’

 More than 600 monkeys and baboons have rehabilitated and released thus far